PaperMC/Folia/README.md

 ### The new rules

+First, Folia breaks many plugins.
+To aid users in figuring out which plugins work, only plugins that have been explicitly marked by the author(s) to work with Folia will be loaded.
+By placing "folia-supported: true" into the plugin's plugin.yml, plugin authors can mark their plugin as compatible with regionised multithreading.

 The other important rule is that the regions tick in _parallel_, and not _concurrently_.
 They do not share data, they do not expect to share data, and sharing of data _will_ cause data corruption.